msftsean/microsoft-devops-workshop/04_pipelines/01_helm/02_reading_charts.md

 ## Deploying a Stable Chart from the Repo

-Helm has an upsert command that will install or update the release, if it's present.
+Helm has an upsert command that will install or upgrade the release, if it's present.

 ```
-$ helm update --install <release name> <chart directory / repo chart> -f <values overrides>
+$ helm upgrade --install <release name> <chart directory / repo chart> -f <values overrides>
 ```

 ### Installing with default Values

 ```
-$ helm update --install ha-redis stable/redis
+$ helm upgrade --install ha-redis stable/redis
 ```

 ### Installing with Custom Values